ggimenes/sample-dotnet/README.md

 # Sample project
 This is a sample of a microservice based project

-Disclaimer: still is under development
+Disclaimer: it's still under development

 ## Topology
 ![topology](doc/diagrams/topology.png?raw=true "Topology")